JosepMariaVila/ForwarderAmountParameterSystem/README.md

 ## Xahau Forwarder Amount Parameters System
 This is a example to demonstrate the use of a working hook in Xahau testnet.
-The hook is programmed in C. It is recommended for educational purposes only.
+The hook is programmed in javascript.
+It is recommended for educational purposes only.
 The creator is not responsible for any problems it may cause.

 **Please use new accounts to test this hook and test everything beforehand on Testnet.
 I am not responsible for any losses.
 Create your own code if you are not sure.**